ryndaniels/effective-devops/preso.md

 # Infrastructure

-* aggregate of applications, configurations, access control, data, compute nodes, network, storage, processes, and people.
+* Aggregate of applications, configurations, access control, data, compute nodes, network, storage, processes, and people.

 ---

 # Infrastructure Automation

-* systems that reduce the burden on people to manage services and increase the quality, accuracy and precision of a service to the consumers of a service
+* Systems that reduce the burden on people to manage services and increase the quality, accuracy and precision of a service to the consumers of a service

 ---

 # Infrastructure Automation Tools

+* Chef
+* Puppet
-* chef
+* Ansible
-* puppet
+* Salt
-* ansible
+* CFEngine

 ---